 In 2018, we suggested that you should turn out the lights at the end of the day.
-In 2020 we’re suggesting you locate your home office to a place where you get the maximum use of natural lighting.
+In 2020 we suggested you locate your home office to a place where you get the maximum use of natural lighting.
 In our blog on creating an eco-friendly home sanctuary, we covered the topic of lighting extensively.
 Light choices impact our mood and our carbon footprint.

 It may be tempting to use a corner of the basement to create your home office, but when it comes to working in an environment that sparks your creativity and productivity, you need light.
 But remember, you need the right kind of light.
 Natural light is best, but when you can’t get natural light, replicate it with LEDs.

 LEDs will create a blue-white light that is over 5,000 Kelvins (not Kevins – your office doesn’t have room for that many Kevins) and is as close to natural daylight as you can get from a bulb.
-The environmental impact is about the same as CFL bulbs, but for the work environment, the productivity impact is better.
+The environmental impact is about the same as CFL bulbs, but the productivity impact is better for the work environment.

 Bring a Plant to Work

 Last time around, we talked about greening up the office by bringing a plant to work.
-Well that’s still great advice.
-Plants scrub the air, working like an air filter.
+Well, that’s still great advice.
+Plants scrub the air, working as an air filter.
 They take the carbon dioxide you are spewing forth with every exhale and convert it back into oxygen.

-Chances are you might already have a plant somewhere else in the house.
-Relocate it to your office space or better yet, get a new plant.
-Here are a five options for easy-care office plants:
+Chances are, you might already have a plant somewhere else in the house.
+Relocate it to your office space or, better yet, get a new plant.
+Here are five options for easy-care office plants:

 Dwarf mother-in-law tongue

 Epipremnum aureum grows in low light, poor soil, or even no soil at all.
-Also known as devil’s ivy (because it’s a devil to kill perhaps) the pretty heart shaped green leaves will variegate with the amount of light it receives.
+Also known as devil’s ivy (because it’s a devil to kill perhaps), the pretty heart-shaped green leaves will variegate with the amount of light it receives.
 The more light it receives, the more yellow and white you’ll see on the leaves.
-When the vine gets too long or unruly, simply clip a piece off and place it in a vase of water.
-It will root and you’ll have another plant.
+When the vine gets too long or unruly, clip a piece off and place it in a vase of water.
+It will root, and you’ll have another plant.

-Lucky for you Lucky Bamboo isn’t really bamboo at all.
-Bamboo is a type of grass that can grow over an inch an hour and is even harvested to make incredibly hard flooring.
+Lucky for you, Lucky Bamboo isn’t really bamboo at all.
+Bamboo is a type of grass that can grow over an inch an hour and is even harvested to make tough flooring.
 Your office would be a forest or a flooring factory in no time.
-Fortunately, Lucky Bamboo is actually Dracaena sanderiana which makes it related to asparagus.
+Fortunately, Lucky Bamboo is actually Dracaena sanderiana, which makes it related to asparagus.
 These slow growers grow in soil or water.
 If grown in water, don’t let them dry out.

 Since Victorian times, spider plants have been a favorite indoor plant.
 The leaves may be solid green or variegated with stripes of yellow or cream.
-NASA once highlighted this plant for its air purifying qualities.
-You can grow it in a hanging pot or in a pot on a shelf.
-Either way it will eventually send out shoots with white flowers that ultimately develop into “pups”.
-These look like spiders and give the plant it’s name.
+NASA once highlighted this plant for its air-purifying qualities.
+You can grow it in a hanging pot or a pot on a shelf.
+Either way, it will eventually send out shoots with white flowers that ultimately develop into “pups.”
+These look like spiders and give the plant its name.

 Speaking of soil, don’t let any plant in the home or home office get too wet.
-Wet soil encourages the growth of aspergillus molds which have been identified as a possible sources of indoor air pollution.
+Wet soil encourages the growth of aspergillus molds, identified as possible sources of indoor air pollution.